Who is this guide for?

 In the case of a standalone password manager that’s closed source, you have no idea what the software is doing under the hood.
 In the case of a cloud based password manager that’s open source, you can never verify that the company is running the source code available.
-Hence we need at minimum both conditions to be satisfied in order to establish a satisfactory level of trust.
+Hence, we need at minimum both these conditions to be true in order to establish a satisfactory level of trust.

 Syncing and backing up passwords across devices